Do you need life insurance?

-If you are single, or if your partner earns enough for your family to live on, you may not need life insurance.
-But you may want to set aside enough money in savings to cover any funeral expenses.
+If you’re single, or if your partner earns enough for your family to live on, you might not need life insurance.
+But you might want to set aside enough money in savings to cover any funeral expenses.

 How much does it cost?

 Often just a few pence a day is all you need to provide your loved ones with plenty of financial protection (depending on your age and health status).